marktext/marktext/.github/PULL_REQUEST_TEMPLATE.md

 | BC breaks?       | yes/no
 | Deprecations?    | yes/no
 | New tests added? | yes/not needed
-| Fixed tickets    | comma-separated list of tickets fixed by the PR, if any
+| Fixed tickets    | Fixes #ticket number (set to none if no tickets are fixed, repeat template for each ticket fixed)
 | License          | MIT

 ### Description